Quality Perceptions and Intended Engagement in Response to AI-Generated and AI-Assisted News: Experimental Design

 To ensure consistency and create a set of texts that is comparable across the three groups, all articles are derived from actual articles on Swiss politics published on the news website of Switzerland's public broadcaster (SRF), which ensures homogeneity in style, quality, as well as topic to a certain extent (that is, only Swiss politics, with variation in sub-topics).
 These articles are shown to the control group.
 We used the following procedure to generate articles with AI involvement.
 For AI-assisted articles, we copy-pasted the original article into ChatGPT and asked it to rewrite the article without losing any information.
 This resulted in articles for the AI-assisted group that are similar to the originals, but are rewritten by the AI system.
 For AI-generated articles, we only provided ChatGPT with the title and lead of the original article.
-We then asked ChatGPT to generate a short article in the same style as the source of the human-generated articles.
+We then asked ChatGPT to generate a short article in the same style as the source of the human-written articles.
+English translations of example stimuli are shown in Appendix \ref{appendix:stimuli}; the original German versions are available in the replication materials.

-Each participant read two excerpts, randomly drawn from a pool of ten articles for each category (human-generated, AI-assisted, AI-generated), making a total pool of 30 articles across all experimental conditions.
+Each participant read two excerpts, randomly drawn from a pool of ten articles for each category (human-written, AI-assisted, AI-generated), making a total pool of 30 articles across all experimental conditions.
 Each excerpt had a hard cutoff at 150 words to maintain consistency, avoid bias due to article length, and simulate a paywall for the purposes of our third outcome (willingness to ``continue reading'' the article).
 The random selection of two articles from a pool of ten texts for each group minimizes the risk that the outcomes depend on specific topics.
 Moreover, for each article, we asked respondents to answer a simple question on the article's content.
-This allows us to check that respondents have read the text in sufficient detail.
+This allows us to check whether respondents have read the text in sufficient detail.